 Within the next couple of years, we moved here.
 I didn’t flinch when my husband came home and said “let’s move to Maine.”
 I simply said “I’ll start packing.”
 I knew no one here except my husband’s family—my roots were in New Hampshire—but, you see, something was pulling me in this direction.
 Just as with the paintings I fell in love with years ago, I was drawn to the beauty of the unrefined rocky shore, the smell of the ocean, the clusters of pines, the color of the sky at dawn, pink granite and hackmatacks…this was going to be my home—this was going to be my life.

-That was over 25 years ago, and this area has most definitely become my home and my life.
+That was over 28 years ago, and this area has most definitely become my home and my life.
 I have been blessed with many things including the gifts of love, family, friends, and this beautiful national park on the rocky coast of Maine.
 Today I own a fine art gallery on the Island, surrounded by beautiful seascapes and landscapes painted by a new generation of accomplished artists—who continue to introduce Mount Desert Island to the world just as Thomas Cole and Frederic Church did some 150 years ago.
-My wealth of memories of sharing Acadia National Park with family and friends continues to grow: spending warm summer days at Sand Beach with a picnic lunch, jogging peacefully on the Loop Road during the offseason, taking leisurely walks along the water’s edge, hiking on the trails that point east to west.
-These memories are still being made as my son now visits with his new family and his friends....
+My wealth of memories of sharing Acadia National Park with family and friends continues to grow: spending warm summer days at Sand Beach with a picnic lunch, jogging peacefully on the Loop Road during the off season, taking leisurely walks along the water’s edge, hiking on the trails that point east to west.
+These memories are still being made as my son now visits with his wife, two children and his friends....

 All who visit this national park become connected to something larger than themselves, and this happens through the spiritual energy swirling in the air, water, and earth at Acadia.
 It is only natural to want to give back, to preserve and protect the things you are connected to.
 I can do this by supporting and donating to an organization focused on the future of this national park.
 Friends of Acadia.
 My support goes towards beautification projects, the creation of new trails and walking bridges, and educating our kids to appreciate these gifts that are among the most important things in life.